 We are living in a time of weather extremes.
-From the record-breaking 2011 Drought to the February Freeze.
-It is very important to have somebody who knows and understands these extremes look out for Texoma.
-That's why Skywarn 6 Certified Broadcast Chief Meteorologist Ken Johnson is a part of the Newschannel 6 Team.
+From the record breaking drought, to blizzards, floods, hurricanes, and tornadoes, Ken has lived through it all.
+It is very important to have somebody who knows and understands these extremes looking out for Texoma.

 Ken's specialty, however, is forecasting severe weather and tornadoes.
 Anytime severe weather is a threat to Texoma, Ken is at the station watching it around the clock, keeping you informed with the information you need to keep your family safe until the threat has passed.

 Ken's experience with severe weather coverage, along with a unique way of giving day- to - day weather forecasts, earned him the prestigious Certified Broadcast Meteorologist Seal Of Approval by the American Meteorological Society.
 To obtain this, a meteorologist must have a certain amount of education in weather, pass a very difficult test, and be accurate with forecasting.

 Ken earned his degree in Meteorology from Mississippi State University in May of 2000.

 When Ken's not working, you can find him hanging out with his 3 children; Helicity, Haze, and Cape.
 If you think these names sound unique, that's because they are.
 They are all named after weather terms.

 Helicity, is the wind in the atmosphere that helps create tornadoes.
 Haze, is what kind of looks like fog in the middle of the day when the sun is bright in the sky.
 Cape is an acronym.
 It stands for CONVECTIVE AVAILABLE POTENTIAL ENERGY.
 When the CAPE is high, the atmosphere is unstable and it provides the fuel needed for thunderstorm growth.